 We have produced a TV show based on the 2018 event, Battered Belgian Legs between Waffles and Kegs, which you can watch here.

 The only Euro-style Spring Classic on American soil will once again be hosted by the Lost Abbey Brewery on May 5th, 2019.
 It will proffer the same type of insanity, challenge and the unparalleled experience that has made the event infamous—perhaps with another new course to surprise and delight all.

 The Canyon BWR attracts world-class cyclists from around the world.
 It has a cult following of fervent racers from cyclocross, road and mountain biking.
 As a result, it has become known as much for its difficulty, with all the glorious trappings of the Belgian Spring Classics—as it has for the celebratory atmosphere that pervades the event’s every funky facet.

 Each year the course is different.
 This past year’s was not the longest but it was the most dirty yet at 133-miles; 46 of which were in dirt, with 12,000 feet of elevation gain.
 We hope to keep the course similar to that of this year, but different.
-Now entering its fifth year, the Belgian Wafer Ride will cover roughly 74 miles of the Canyon BWR’s tricky trails, hellacious hills and rolling roads.
+Now entering its eighth year, the Belgian Wafer Ride will cover roughly 74 miles of the Canyon BWR’s tricky trails, hellacious hills and rolling roads.

 Special thanks to our 2018 partners.
 The 2018 BWR Cycling Lifestyle Expo

 is a powerful, cost effective way of placing your brands message in front of rabid fans.